ahmadfajar/vue3-mdb-docs/docs/components/overlays/modal.md

 ---
-description: A popup dialog component that brings information to the user.
+description: Modal is a popup dialog component that brings information to the user.
 It also provides actions through the action buttons to prompt the user for input or to ask for a decision.
 ---

 # Modal